vexide/website/src/content/docs/features.md

 - `vex-sdk-mock` *(Recommended)*: An SDK created by vexide for unit testing and simulation.

 > [!TIP]
-> If you aren't sure what to use in your or don't care, stick with the `default-sdk` feature.
+> If you aren't sure what to use in your project or don't care, stick with the `default-sdk` feature.

 ## Miscellaneous Features